Chukwuebuka-2003/Stock-analyzer/README.md

 Traditionally stock fundamental analysis weren't automated.
 Thanks to Python, you can analyze any stock without the stress of analyzing traditionally.

+# These are the important metrics needed when analyzing a stock:

+1.EBIT
+2.QUICK FLOAT

 # EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
 This is an important metric to know how a company utilizes its assets and capital